atet/learn/capture/README.md

 # Introduction to Screen Capture

-**This is part of a two-tutorial series on capturing and transcoding videos: When you're done here, please see [7.
-Next Steps](#7-next-steps) to finish this series**

-* Estimated time to completion: 15 minutes.
+**Estimated time to completion: 15 minutes**

-* This quick introduction to screen capturing is meant to cover only the absolute necessary material to get you up and running in a minimal amount of time.
+* This introduction to screen capturing covers what's absolutely necessary to get you up and running
-* You are here because **you want to capture images and/or video from your computer screen** (e.g. for recording video gameplay, making tutorials, etc.).
+* You are here because **you want to capture video** for screencasts, recording gameplay, making tutorials, etc.
-* We will be using <a href="https://en.wikipedia.org/wiki/ShareX" target="_blank">ShareX</a> to perform basic operations; advanced material is not covered here.
+* We will be using the free and open-source ShareX program to perform basic operations; advanced material is not covered here

 --------------------------------------------------------------------------------------------------